aptakube/aptakube/README.md

 Visit https://aptakube.com to learn more!

-> This repo is currently only used for issue tracking.
+> This repo is only used for feature requests and bug tracking.

-## Neel help?
+## Need help?

+- Find us on Twitter @aptakube
-- Open a Github issue
+- Open a Github issue or a discussion
-- hello@aptakube.com
+- Email us on hello@aptakube.com